godotengine/godot-docs/tutorials/physics/interpolation/2d_and_3d_physics_interpolation.rst

   Controlling the on / off behavior of 2D nodes therefore requires a little more thought and planning.
-- On the positive side, pivot behavior in the scene tree is perfectly preserved during interpolation in 2D, which gives super smooth behaviour.
+- On the positive side, pivot behavior in the scene tree is perfectly preserved during interpolation in 2D, which gives super smooth behavior.

 Resetting physics interpolation
 -------------------------------